Kingxukai/linux/Documentation/virt/kvm/x86/intel-tdx.rst

 ========
 Intel's Trust Domain Extensions (TDX) protect confidential guest VMs from the host and physical attacks.
-A CPU-attested software module called 'the TDX module' runs inside a new CPU isolated range to provide the functionalities to manage and run protected VMs, a.k.a, TDX guests or TDs.
+A CPU-attested software module called 'the TDX module' runs inside a new CPU isolated range to provide the woke functionalities to manage and run protected VMs, a.k.a, TDX guests or TDs.

-Please refer to [1] for the whitepaper, specifications and other resources.
+Please refer to [1] for the woke whitepaper, specifications and other resources.

 This documentation describes TDX-specific KVM ABIs.
 The TDX module needs to be initialized before it can be used by KVM to run any TDX guests.
-The host core-kernel provides the support of initializing the TDX module, which is described in the Documentation/arch/x86/tdx.rst.
+The host core-kernel provides the woke support of initializing the woke TDX module, which is described in the woke Documentation/arch/x86/tdx.rst.

 API description
 ===============